parsokev/Graph_UI/README.md

 # Project Description:

-This project was developed with the intent to convert [a previous application](https://github.com/parsokev/graph_repo) that generates graphical images from user-provided text files strictly through interaction with a command console into a graphical user interface (GUI) that provides the same functionality.
+This project was developed with the intent to build upon [a previously-made console application](https://github.com/parsokev/graph_repo) that generates graphical images from user-provided text files.
+This project provides a graphical user interface (GUI) with the same functionality as the previous application to increase program accessiblity.

 This was achieved through the utilization of:
    - [Qt Creator](https://doc.qt.io/qt-6/qt-intro.html) to develop an interactive cross-platform desktop application window that accepts user-requested graphical solutions from a graph whose edges are described in each separate line within a text file selected by the user.

-   - [Graphviz](https://www.graphviz.org/) was utilized to visualize the submitted graphical information, along with the requested solution, in PNG-formatted images.
+   - [Graphviz](https://www.graphviz.org/) to visualize the submitted graphical information, along with the requested solution, in PNG-formatted images.

 Upon completing the required steps for project setup outlined in the [Project Setup section](#project-setup), the application will generate a desktop application window that will allow the user to generate and view